-The future of PFT relies on our ability to transfer our long and successful tradition to young, energetic leaders from the various fields encompassed by PFT.
-I would like to ask those who think they say you look 50's or older to reach out to youngsters to share our tradition and success.
-I would like to see more youngsters in the years to come for our bright future.
+As 2015 PFT president Dr. Jae Park expressed so well last year, “The future of PFT relies on our ability to transfer our long and successful tradition to young, energetic leaders from various fields encompassed by PFT.
+I would like to ask those who are about 50 or older to reach out to youngsters in the years to come for our bright future.”